Biotronic/TweakScale/README.txt

     Do you need 0.3125m scale in addition to the more common ones?
 Just add it!
 The maxScale and minScale automatically adapts to the number of scale factors.

 Free scaling!
-    Mostly for trusses, I think.
     Lets you create parts of any size.
+Great for trusses, lights, probably other stuff.

+Solar panels!
+    Solar panel performance now scales with the surface area of the panels.

+More control over mass!
+    For hollow, structural parts, mass probably scales with the surface area rather than the volume.

 Example MODULE declarations: